What Happens If I’m Convicted Of DWI In New Jersey?

 Even for residents of other states, a DWI conviction in New Jersey can have serious consequences.

-Before you consider pleading guilty, and allow the State to restrict your mobility, contact the defense lawyers at Levow DWI Law for a free consultation.
+Before you consider pleading guilty and allow the State to restrict your mobility, contact the DUI defense lawyers at Levow DWI Law for a free consultation.
 We offer aggressive representation to drivers throughout the State, relying on decades of proven experience and an undeniable record of success.

-Evan Levow, the senior and managing partner of Levow DWI Law, is admitted to practice in both Pennsylvania and New Jersey.
-To discuss your situation, call 1-877-735-2288 or fill out our contact form.
+Evan Levow, the senior and managing partner of Levow DWI Law, is admitted to practice law in both Pennsylvania and New Jersey.
+To discuss your case, please call 1-877-789-7552.